FriendsOfSymfony/FOSHttpCache/doc/varnish-configuration.rst

             call fos_custom_ttl_fetch;
         }

-The custom ttl header is removed before sending the response to the client.
+The custom TTL header is removed before sending the response to the client.

 .. _varnish_debugging: